Get more organic search traffic for your Shopify store

 The Schema Markup Validator is a developer-level tool and uses developer terms like Error and Warning.
-The meaning of these terms dates back to the early days of computers and mean different things than the common usage.
-Knowing the difference between Errors and Warnings will save you a lot of headache and worry.
+The meaning of these terms dates back to the early days of computers and means different things than the common usage.
+Knowing the difference between Errors and Warnings will save you a lot of headaches and worry.

 Before you start testing your Shopify store, it’s best to pick a few pages to evaluate.

 You can check every page on your store but most of the time by picking a handful of specific pages you can find any major issues.